PO Box 9021, Wilmington, DE 19809, USA

 Icterus wagleri

-A species Mexico and northern Central America.
+The Black-vented Oriole is a species of Mexico and northern Central America.
 It occurs rarely in south & west Texas and in southeast Arizona.

 South of the US, the Black-vented Oriole has been seen during FONT tours in Guatemala.